-5. Final reflections (post workshop)
+5. Post workshop reflections (Spring '22)

-The final outputs from the research were collated and shared, before a short structured feedback was collected from across the partners with reflections from participants on the process, key learning and opportunities for further research.
-These final considerations allowed for post workshop reflections and have contributed greatly to the discussion and conclusions below.
+The final outputs from the research were collated and shared, before a short, structured feedback was collected from across the partners with reflections from participants on the process, key learning and opportunities for further research.
+These reflections contributed to the initial conclusions below.